 Swimming in the City’s two major rivers can be fun, refreshing, and can help keep you fit, especially in the warm weather months (July-September).
 Portland Parks & Recreation (PP&R) recognizes that interest in this activity is increasing, especially with the completion of the Big Pipe project, which has substantially improved water quality in major sections of the Willamette River.

 Although they may look like calm, peaceful places most of the year, our rivers are active, living bodies of water and are in constant states of change.
 Before swimming, please remember:

 - Currents change depending on the tide, river level and wind

-- Branches, debris, rocks move around on and under the surface
+- Branches, debris, and rocks move around on and under the surface

 - Boats and jet skis move around over the surface

-- Water temperatures change seasonally, with cold water September through June
+- Water temperatures change seasonally, with cold water most likely between September and June

 - Banks can be uneven, rocky, slippery, and have submerged drop-offs